 - (forthcoming) 'Introduction', in Geue, T. and Giusti, E. (eds.)
 Unspoken Rome: Absence in Latin Literature and its Reception, Cambridge: Cambridge University Press.

-- (forthcoming) ‘Caesarism as Stasis from Gramsci to Lucan: an “Equilibrium with Catastrophic Prospects”', in Borrello, S., Ciucciovè, R., Di Iorio, L. and Zucchetti, E. (eds.)
+- (2021) ‘Caesarism as Stasis from Gramsci to Lucan: an “Equilibrium with Catastrophic Prospects”', in Borrello, S., Ciucciovè, R., Di Iorio, L. and Zucchetti, E. (eds.)
 Antonio Gramsci and the Ancient World, London: Routledge.